0xicl33n/spyke-locale/README.md

 This format is called YAML.
 I highly recommend picking up a text editor that preserves my tabs and spacing.
 Notepad++ is good enough, if youre that invested in doing this of course.

-To submit your translation, dm me the .zip file on discord or upload them to pastebin
+To submit your translation, dm me the .zip file on discord, create a pull request, or upload them to pastebin